yashaskv9480/Fit_Factory_Server/Readme.md

 # Client Side

 # To run

 - npm install
 - npm start

 ### Modules

 - User login
 - Client login
 - User login/Signup using Google oauth
-- User Check gyms based on gyms
+- User Check gyms based on
+- Client Add Images to gym

 ### Code Quality

 - Usage of same components
 - Implement of axios and .env to hide the End points

 ### Features

 - Added laoding
 - Role based Login and Redirection
 - Check token is valid for every api and component
 - Post and retrieve images from firebase